yanyundoris/DataExtraction/README.md

 Besides, DataExtraction support:

 1. Data format transform: convert Json object to DataFrame for MySQL.
-You may not need this since usually we don't store json object or dict in Mysql, and this function is a project-oriented since we happened have some json-like or dict data stored in relational database.
+You may not need this since usually we don't store json object or dict in Mysql, and this function is project-oriented since we happened have some json-like or dict data stored in relational database.

 2. Query with list type of condition [Not a join operation, the conditon list should be specified in advance]: You can use this package to specified a (list) of condition you may need to filter your query.